owoish/CantShaderRP/README.md

 Adds some simple shaders for mapmaking.

-Used with Cant shader Datapack.
+Works with Cant shader Datapack.